squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

 `global`{: #global }

-:   This mode is the active when _search is not active_, i.e. when there's no
+:   This mode is active when _search is not focussed_ and when there's no other
-    other focussed element that is suceptible to keyboard input.
+    focussed element that is susceptible to keyboard input.
 The following keys are bound:

     - ++f++ , ++s++ , ++slash++ : open search dialog
     - ++p++ , ++comma++ : go to previous page